"Small Business Beginnings" class participants working in groups during their board meetings.

-The SDSU Extension Community Development Team recently held a series of five Small Business Beginnings classes in Wagner/Lake Andes.
+The SDSU Extension Community Vitality Team recently held a series of five Small Business Beginnings classes in Wagner/Lake Andes.

 Small Business Beginnings is a workshop series designed to help entrepreneurs and existing business owners create or update their business and marketing plan.
 This workshop series is typically 5- 6 sessions long, depending on the needs of the community or organization.

 Topics covered include: Entrepreneurship – Planning for Success, Types of Business Structures, Business Planning, Introduction to Feasibility & Market Analysis, Marketing, Sales/Use/Excise Tax & Licensing, Personality Types, Personnel, Customer Service, Financial Statements, and Financing Options.

 Participants heard from a variety of entrepreneurs during an “Entrepreneur Spotlight” at the beginning of each session and they also participated in Board Meetings where they got ideas from other class participants.